-Generation Earth is a Los Angeles County Public Works environmental education program presented by TreePeople.
-Our goal is to educate and empower teens in Los Angeles County to be an active part of the solution to environmental concerns in their community.
-We offer do-it-yourself environmental projects that help youth make a positive difference at school, at home and out in the world.
-Our programs are built to support the needs of teachers, students, schools and community youth groups.
+Generation Earth is a Los Angeles County Public Works environmental education program.
+Our goal is to educate and encourage youth in Los Angeles County to be an active part of the solution to environmental concerns in their community.
+We offer do-it-yourself environmental projects that help youth make a positive difference in their schools, at home and in the world.
+Our programs are built to support the needs of teachers, students and schools.